For details about how I compiled the list and to view numbers 185–121, scroll to the bottom of the page.

 Adored by many and sung by millions in sporting stadiums to this day.
 To some, it is the song that tempted Queen into thinking they could conquer the disco-dance world and led directly to their musical nadir — Hot Space.
 The bassline is certainly memorable, the arrangements are undeniably sparse and the drum sound is bone dry, but it’s worth remembering that this was not their first foray into this musical territory (its antecedents can be heard in Get Down Make Love and Fun It).
 Nor was it originally marked down as a single; Roger tells the story that it was Michael Jackson who persuaded the band to release it.

-Another of Freddie’s piano-based meditations on the vicissitudes of love (à la My Melancholy Blues and Jealousy), the piano-guitar interplay is reminiscent of the live version of White Queen (As It Began) and the general feel is of the early albums (a huge compliment!).
+Another of Freddie’s piano-based meditations on the vicissitudes of love (à la My Melancholy Blues and Jealousy), the piano-guitar interplay is reminiscent of the live version of White Queen and the general feel is of the early albums (a huge compliment!).
 A song that didn’t quite seem to work live.
-Best moment: Freddie’s stunning opera-style opening — “I don’t want my freedom…”
+Best moment: Freddie’s stunning opera-style opening — “I don’t want my freedom …”

 105. The Kiss (Aura Resurrects Flash) (Mercury), Flash Gordon, 1980

 Short and sweet, indeed, with gorgeous, gorgeous falsetto from Freddie.

 104. In the Lap of the Gods (Mercury), Sheer Heart Attack, 1974